 A birth plan can include information about who you want to deliver your baby, how you’d like to deliver and how you plan to manage pain.
 But it’s also a way to let your care team know about your wishes for postpartum care for you and baby, your delivery concerns and other information that might be helpful.
 Follow our guide and use our birth plan template to get started.

 Who would I like to deliver my baby?

 One of the first decisions you make after you find out you’re pregnant is who you’d like to deliver your baby and care for you during your pregnancy.
 You can choose an OB-GYN or a midwife.
 They both practice evidence-based care, provide individualized care for you and baby and promote healthy, vaginal births whenever possible.
+Part of your decision may lay in where you'd like to have your baby, as you’ll want to choose a hospital birth center where your OB-GYN or midwife can deliver at.
 Learn more about what to expect when you choose an OB-GYN or when you choose a midwife.